 That’s not the only natural wonder that Bahia Honda has in store, however.
 Bahia Honda State Park is a well known dark skies location among locals offering unobstructed views of the southern night sky year around and hosts amateur astronomy gatherings.

-The tent and RV sites here are nicely appointed with water at each site, restrooms, a camp store, boat launch, and not only gear rentals, but guided excursions to the reef.
+The tent camping and RV sites here are nicely appointed with water at each site, restrooms, a camp store, boat launch, and not only gear rentals, but guided excursions to the reef.
 The scenery is extra gorgeous, too, thanks to the historic bridge near Bahia Honda.
 And thanks to the recent havoc wrecked by Hurricane Irma, campers can enjoy recent renovations.

 “This is a must if you are visiting the keys!
 The beach is pretty typical Keys – gorgeous but nothing special.
 What sets this beach apart is not only the picturesque bridge and walking trail, but also the opportunity for snorkeling and guided tours to the reef.
 Be sure to pack reef safe sunscreen!” -The Dyrt camper Megan K.